Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: the f-sum rule

 \section{the f-sum rule}

 For non-relativistic noninteracting systems, the plasmon provides the dominant contribution to the $f$-sum rule in the $q\to 0$ limit.
-Thus, one might expect a modification to the $q$ dependence of the sum rule for the HK model since the plasmon diverges as $1/q$.
+Thus, one might expect a modification to the $q$ dependence of the sum rule for the HK model .
 In this section, we compute the correction.
 To address this, we recall that the standard $f$-sum rule is \beq \int_{-\infty}^{\infty} \dd{\omega} \omega \Im \chi(\mathbf q , \omega) = - \frac{\pi n_e q^2}{m}, \eeq where $n_e$ is the average electron density.
 Note that this equation is derived assuming a free-particle dispersion, i.e., $H = \frac{p^2}{2m}$, and momentum-independent interactions.
 For a general dispersion, the right-hand side would still scale as $q^2$, though it may exhibit some anisotropy.
-The integral on the left side can be expressed more generally as a double commutator between the Hamiltonian and the density operator,
+The integral on the left side can be expressed more generally as a double commutator between the Hamiltonian and the density operator as in Eq. (\ref{eq:double_commutator}).

 One insight we can draw from Eq. (\ref{eq:double_commutator}) is that since the Coulomb interaction commutes with the density operator, Eq. (\ref{eq:f_sum}) holds true for both $\chi^0$ and $\chi^{\text{RPA}}$.
 Therefore, the intensity of the plasmon, which stems from Coulomb interactions, is also described by the $f$-sum rule and thus scales as $q^2$ at small momenta.
 Eq.~(\ref{eq:double_commutator}) generalizes the $f$-sum rule to arbitrary systems.
-We can use it directly to answer the question of how the HK interaction, $H_{\text{I,bHK}} = \sum_{\mathbf k} U_{\mathbf k} n_{\mathbf k \uparrow} n_{\mathbf k \downarrow}$, may modify the f-sum rule.
+We can use it directly to answer the question of how the HK interaction, $H_{\text{I,bHK}} = \sum_{\mathbf k} U n_{\mathbf k \uparrow} n_{\mathbf k \downarrow}$, may modify the f-sum rule.
 We find that for the band HK interaction, the double commutator is

 which exposes the subtlety in the $q\rightarrow 0$ limit.
 The first term in Eq.~\eqref{eq:HK_dc} represents double occupancy.
 If we simply set $\mathbf{q}=0$ on the RHS, we obtain that the double commutator vanishes which is the desired result.
-However, for any $\mathbf{q} \neq 0$, the second terms can be factorized: $\ev{n_{\mathbf{k+q} \downarrow} n_{\mathbf{k} \uparrow}} = \ev{n_{\mathbf{k+q} \downarrow}} \ev{n_{\mathbf{k} \uparrow}}$ because each $\mathbf{k}$ point in the HK model is decoupled.
+However, for any $\mathbf{q} \neq 0$, the second terms can be factorized: $\ev{n_{\mathbf{{k+q}} \downarrow} n_{\mathbf{k} \uparrow}} = \ev{n_{\mathbf{{k+q}} \downarrow}} \ev{n_{\mathbf{k} \uparrow}}$ because each $\mathbf{k}$ point in the HK model is decoupled.
 If we now use this form to construct the $\mathbf{q}=0$ limit, we would arrive at a non-zero value,